U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 FAQs for Survey Form EIA-861

-Used in conjunction with the form instructions, this FAQ should serve to answer more specific questions about the EIA-861 form.
-If you still have questions once reviewing the instructions and FAQ, please contact a staff member at EIAemail@example.com for more information.
+Used in conjunction with the form instructions, these FAQs should serve to answer more specific questions about the EIA-861 form.
+If you still have questions once reviewing the instructions and FAQs, please contact a staff member for more information.

 Accessing the survey online